starkfire/vimhenson/README.md

 ### Future Improvements

-Starting [`a71341`](https://github.com/starkfire/vimhenson/commit/a7134101bcd94b0ba4440abf9cdff922ca449592), I can no longer test these configurations on Windows environments and won't be able to address Windows-related issues.
-This configuration will be primarily tested in Arch and Ubuntu instead.
-If there are Windows-related issues in the latest versions, please feel free to roll back to the aforementioned commit.
+Starting [v0.1.0](https://github.com/starkfire/vimhenson/releases/tag/v0.1.0), I can no longer test future configuration changes on Windows environments, and I won't be able to address Windows-related issues.
+Any change will be primarily tested in Arch and Ubuntu instead.

+For a configuration that is fully tested on Windows, please feel free to use [v0.1.0](https://github.com/starkfire/vimhenson/releases/tag/v0.1.0) instead.
+However, you can always freely use the latest versions if they are not causing issues.

 ## Usage